Lawrence-lugs/eyeriss/README.md

 # Row Stationary Convolution Accelerator

-Has a PE modelled after eyeriss
+PE Cluster modelled after Eyeriss

+### How to run

+1. Run test.ipynb in one of the folders to create the input text files.
+2. `cd sim`
+2. and then you can use your simulator of choice.

 ### Todo

-* PE saturation logic
-* Cluster level
+* PE cluster control based on layer information metadata (currently the row-stationary control is inside a testbench)
-* Router & Buffer logic
+* Saturation logic + lower output precision
-* Signed multiplication :D
+* Actual buffer logic, single cycle input delay